Cartoonito: Launch (2006–2011)

-Brand rollout (2011–2021)
+Brand expansion (2011–2021)

 The second variant of the original logo was used from 2018 to 2022.
 The text logo is slightly curved and the eye dots were pitch black.

-In May 2011, Turner Broadcasting System EMEA announced that they would roll out the Cartoonito brand to EMEA and MENA territories later on in the year; under the arrangement, programming blocks would launch on Cartoon Network or Boomerang channels in that region.
-The announcement coincided with Turner Broadcasting System EMEA acquiring the pay-TV rights to the CGI animated revival of Bananas in Pyjamas and Spanish computer-animated series Jelly Jamm, both of which would be flagship shows for the blocks.
+In May 2011, Turner Broadcasting System EMEA announced that they would expand the Cartoonito brand to EMEA and MENA territories; under the arrangement, programming blocks would launch on Cartoon Network or Boomerang channels in that region.
+The announcement coincided with Turner Broadcasting System EMEA acquiring the pay television rights to the CGI animated revival of Bananas in Pyjamas and Spanish computer-animated series Jelly Jamm, both of which would be flagship shows for the blocks.

-The brand rollout began with the launch of a free-to-air Cartoonito channel in Italy, which launched on 22 August 2011 as a sister channel to Boing through a joint-venture with Mediaset.
-In September 2011, Cartoonito replaced Boomerang in Spain and had launched as a block on Boomerang's EMEA and MENA feeds on the same day.
+The brand expansion began with the launch of a free-to-air Cartoonito channel in Italy, which launched on 22 August 2011, as a sister channel to Boing through a joint-venture with Mediaset.
+In September 2011, Cartoonito replaced Boomerang in Spain, and had launched as a block on Boomerang's EMEA and MENA feeds on the same day.
 The block launched in the Middle East on Cartoon Network Arabic on 4 September and in France on Boing on 5 September 2011.
-On 1 December 2012, Cartoonito launched in the Asia Pacific and the Philippines through SkyCable.
+On 1 December 2012, Cartoonito launched in the Asia-Pacific and the Philippines through Sky Cable.
 Cartoonito is available as part of its Metropack and on an a la carte basis via Skycable Select.

-The expansion of the brand was eventually reduced by the Mid-2010.
-The French block proved quite unpopular with viewers and suffered a reduction of its airtime in September 2012 before being removed from Boing outright on 5 July 2013.
-The Spanish channel closed on 30 June 2013 alongside the Spanish feed of Cartoon Network due to declining ratings and a Pay-TV crisis with all programmes moving to their free-to-air Boing network, which they co-own with Mediaset.
-The MENA blocks ended their run at the beginning of January and April 2014, respectively, while the Asian channel was replaced with a relaunched Boomerang on 1 January 2015.
+The expansion of the brand was eventually reduced by the mid-2010s.
+The French block had become unpopular with viewers and suffered a reduction of its airtime in September 2012, before being removed from Boing all together on 5 July 2013.
+The Spanish channel closed on 30 June 2013, alongside the Spanish feed of Cartoon Network due to declining ratings and a pay television crisis with all programmes moving to their free-to-air Boing network, which they co-own with Mediaset.
+The MENA blocks ended at the beginning of January and April 2014, respectively, while the Asian channel was replaced with a relaunched Boomerang on 1 January 2015.

-Global re-introduction and rebrand (2021–present)
+Global reintroduction and rebrand (2021–present)

 After the announcement of Batwheels on 6 October 2020, Warner Bros.
 Global Kids, Young Adults and Classics president Tom Ascheim implied about plans for Cartoon Network to attract a preschool audience.
-On 5 February 2021, Tom Ascheim, president of Warner Bros.
-Global Kids, Young Adults and Classics announced in an interview with Kidscreen that Cartoon Network would expand its offerings to include series aimed at family audiences, girls, and preschoolers.
-The latter audience would pit the network in competition with established preschool brands like Disney Junior, PBS Kids and the Nick Jr. Channel.
-He would also announce the acquisition of the broadcast rights to the Thomas & Friends reboot series, Thomas & Friends: All Engines Go.
+On 5 February 2021, Ascheim announced in an interview with Kidscreen that Cartoon Network would expand its offerings to include series aimed at family audiences, girls, and preschoolers, with the preschool audience putting the network in competition with established preschool brands such as Disney Junior, PBS Kids and Nick Jr. He would also announce the acquisition of the broadcast rights to the Thomas & Friends reboot series, Thomas & Friends: All Engines Go.